 Best Value Foldable Phone: Xiaomi Mi Mix Fold

-Xiaomi has always offered very similar spec’ed products as Samsung and Huawei but at lower prices, and its first foldable the Mi Mix Fold follows the strategy.
-While the Huawei Mate X2 retails for a whopping $2,700 and Galaxy Z Fold 2 started at $2,000 before dropping to $1,800 recently, the Xiaomi Mi Mix Fold starts at about the equivalent of $1,500.
+Xiaomi has always offered very similar spec’ed products as Samsung and Huawei but at lower prices, and its first foldable, the Mi Mix Fold, follows that strategy.
+While the Huawei Mate X2 retails for a whopping $2,700 and the Galaxy Z Fold 2 started at $2,000 before dropping to $1,800 recently, the Xiaomi Mi Mix Fold starts at about the equivalent of $1,500.

-I say “equivalent of” because Xiaomi’s foldable is only sold officially in China, though importing one isn’t too hard (and unlike Huawei’s Mate X2, the Mi Mix Fold can run Google apps just fine).
-While not as technologically advanced as the Huawei Mate X2, the Mi Mix Fold still packs impressive hardware, including the world’s first “liquid lens,” which allows one camera sensor to double both as a 3x telephoto and as a macro sensor.
+I say “equivalent of” because Xiaomi’s foldable is only sold officially in China, although importing one isn’t too hard (and unlike Huawei’s Mate X2, the Mi Mix Fold can run Google apps just fine).
+While not as technologically advanced as the Huawei Mate X2, the Mi Mix Fold still packs impressive hardware, including the world’s first “liquid lens” which allows one camera sensor to double both as a 3x telephoto and a macro sensor.

 Powering the phone are all the latest 2021 components such as a Snapdragon 888, which gives it a leg up over Samsung’s foldables which are running on 2020 Qualcomm silicon.